-Expensive accessories look interesting, but that money would be better spent on a WeMacro motorized focus rail.
+Expensive accessories look interesting, but that money would be better spent on a product like the WeMacro motorized focus rail.

 Through the 1980s all of the major camera brands and third parties made bellows.
-Many high-quality ones are available for dead camera mounts for low prices.
+Many high-quality ones are available for discontinued camera mounts for low prices.